 What we’re doing to address food insecurity

-In April 2024, using funds donated to the Division of Nephrology, the CHOP Nephrology dialysis team opened a food pantry in partnership with the Food Pharmacy, providing kidney-friendly, shelf-stable foods to patients and families identified as food insecure.
+In April 2024, using funds donated to the Division of Nephrology, the CHOP Nephrology dialysis team opened a food pantry as part of our project titled, Food Opportunities to improve Outcomes in Dialysis (FOOD).
+In partnership with the Food Pharmacy, this food pantry provides kidney-friendly, shelf-stable foods to patients and families identified as food insecure.
 The team also offers one hot meal per patient and caregiver for each hemodialysis treatment, and one hot meal per patient and caregiver during their monthly peritoneal dialysis clinic visit.

-From April to September 2024, the team served 870 meals and 229 fruit cups, and about 10 families per week have utilized the food pantry.
-Overall, we have had a lot of positive feedback regarding both the meal program and the food pantry.
+From April to September 2024, the team served 870 meals and 229 fruit cups, and about 10 families per week utilized the food pantry.
+Overall, we have received a lot of positive feedback regarding both the meal program and the food pantry.

 Below are some anecdotes from participating families that demonstrate the program’s positive impact: